ArmDeveloperEcosystem/arm-learning-paths/content/migration/_index.md

 ---
 title: "How can I migrate my applications to Arm?"
 layout: "migration"       # Easier for dynamic content loading, keep the same
----

-Software developers are embracing the Arm architecture for its superior price performance and energy efficiency across a wide range of applications, including containerized workloads, cloud managed services, and Linux applications.
+description: Software developers are embracing the Arm architecture for its superior price performance and energy efficiency across a wide range of applications, including containerized workloads, cloud managed services, and Linux applications.
 To achieve higher performance and lower cost, you can migrate your self-managed workloads to Arm virtual machines and make sure to select Arm for managed services.
 This three step migration guide covers the most common scenarios for adopting Arm.
 It also provides links to additional resources.

+csp_hardware:
+  - AWS:
+      Graviton:
+        Arm_CPU: "Cortex-A72"
+        Abbreviation: "A1"
+        Largest_instance: "16 CPUs, 32Gb RAM"
+        Baremetal: true
+        value_over_prev_gen: "-"
+      Graviton2:
+        Arm_CPU: "Neoverse-N1"
+        Abbreviation: "M6G, R6G"
+        Largest_instance: "64 CPUs, 512Gb RAM"
+        Baremetal: true
+        value_over_prev_gen: "600% performance and efficiency increases"

+---

 ## STEP 1: Learn and explore